ahmedbesbes/mlflow/README.md

-### How to use MLflow to simplify the Machine Learning lifecycle
+### How to use MLflow to manage the Machine Learning lifecycle

 ![](./images/mlflow.png)